 - export it from the EU within 6 months

-Difference between US & EU plates
+What is the difference between US & EU plates?

 Throughout the world, the majority of governments require license plates on the front and back of automobiles.
 In the United States, the number of license plates required (either one or two) varies from state to state.